rebelwarrior/7Kingdoms/gm-guides.md

 ## Threads:

 Because of Dungeon World's play to find out, it is better to present threads.
-If you pull on any of these, the world of the 7 kingdoms will start to unravel.
+If you pull on any of these, the world of the seven kingdoms will start to unravel.

 1. Stopping the Northern Dwarven Slavers
 2. Finding out what lies underneath the central sea.